The Emergence of Organic Molecules

 How could the blind forces of Nature create large and highly information-laden molecules like DNA and proteins just by random processes?
 DNA carries information for the synthesis of proteins, but it requires the prior availability of certain protein molecules for performing its genetic duties.
 Such proteins help the double-helix DNA molecule to uncoil itself and split into two strands for replication purposes.
 Therefore, DNA and certain proteins must have emerged independently, by some efficient (and therefore reasonably likely) chemical processes.
 But how?
 The answer has to do with the chemical evolution of autocatalytic sets of molecules, which could consume energy-rich molecules and other precursors (‘food’) to ‘reproduce’.
 These molecules were the predecessors of proteins and DNA etc., and thence of life.

-To experience this process of natural microbiological creation of proteins by living cells (through accurate dynamic digital modeling and animation) makes us deeply aware the the amazing complexity, fine tuning and collaboration occurring in every cell of our bodies and those of all living beings.
+To experience this process of natural microbiological creation of proteins by living cells (through accurate dynamic digital modeling and animation) makes us deeply aware of the amazing complexity, fine tuning and collaboration occurring in every cell of our bodies and those of all living beings.
 View, for example, this video on DNA and RNA Transcription.
 Or this video ‘From DNA to Protein‘.
-Here is an excellent video entitled: ‘The Inner Life of a Cell.’
+There is an excellent video entitled: ‘The Inner Life of a Cell.’
 View also this excellent TED video, ‘David Bolinsky: Visualizing the wonder of a living cell‘.
+Here is recent TED talk on DNA and protein synthesis: https://www.ted.com/talks/drew_berry_animations_of_unseeable_biology .

 [Capture of Video Image at 5:42]